Priest–penitent privilege in England: Du Barré v Livette

-Butler v.
-Moore
+Butler v Moore

 In this case a priest was imprisoned for contempt of court for refusing to answer whether John Butler, 12th Baron Dunboyne, professed the Catholic faith at the time of his death.
 Statute would have nullified Lord Dunboyne's will had such been the case.
-Butler v.
-Moore was an Irish case (Ireland at the time formed part of the United Kingdom, but had a separate legal system).
+Butler v Moore was an Irish case (Ireland at the time formed part of the United Kingdom, but had a separate legal system).

-R v.
-Redford
+R v Redford

-In 1823, in the case of the R v.
-Redford, which was tried before William Draper Best, 1st Baron Wynford, Chief Justice of the Common Pleas on circuit, when a Church of England clergyman was about to give in evidence a confession of guilt made to him by the prisoner, the judge checked him and indignantly expressed his opinion that it was improper for a clergyman to reveal a confession.
+In 1823, in the case of R v Redford, which was tried before William Draper Best, 1st Baron Wynford, Chief Justice of the Common Pleas on circuit, when a Church of England clergyman was about to give in evidence a confession of guilt made to him by the prisoner, the judge checked him and indignantly expressed his opinion that it was improper for a clergyman to reveal a confession.

-R v.
-Gilham
+R v Gilham

 The case of R v Gilham (1828) 1 Mood CC 186, CCR, concerned the admission of evidence against a prisoner of an acknowledgment of his guilt which had been induced by the ministrations and words of the Protestant prison chaplain.
 The acknowledgment of the murder with which he was charged was made by the prisoner to the jailer and, subsequently, to the authorities.

 The Catholic Encyclopedia contends that he appears to have made no acknowledgment of his crime to the chaplain himself and that the question of confessional privilege did not arise.

-Broad v.
-Pitt
+Broad v Pitt

-In 1828, the case of Broad v.
-Pitt 3 C&P 518, where the privilege of communications to an attorney was under discussion, Best CJ said:
+In 1828, the case of Broad v Pitt 3 C&P 518, where the privilege of communications to an attorney was under discussion, Best CJ said:

-R v.
-Shaw
+R v Shaw

-In R v.
-Shaw (1834) 6 C& P 392, a witness who had taken an oath not to reveal a statement which had been made to him by the prisoner, was ordered to reveal it.
+In R v Shaw (1834) 6 C& P 392, a witness who had taken an oath not to reveal a statement which had been made to him by the prisoner, was ordered to reveal it.
 "Everybody", said Mr. Justice Patteson, who tried the case, "except counsel and attorneys, is compellable to reveal what they may have heard."

-Greenlaw v.
-King
+Greenlaw v King

-In the case of Greenlaw v.
-King (1838) 1 Beav 145, Henry Bickersteth, 1st Baron Langdale, Master of the Rolls said:
+In the case of Greenlaw v King (1838) 1 Beav 145, Henry Bickersteth, 1st Baron Langdale, Master of the Rolls said:

-R v.
-Griffin
+R v Griffin

-In R v.
-Griffin (1853) 6 Cox CC 219, a Church of England workhouse chaplain was called to prove conversations with a prisoner charged with child-murder whom, he stated, he had visited in a spiritual capacity.
+In R v Griffin (1853) 6 Cox CC 219, a Church of England workhouse chaplain was called to prove conversations with a prisoner charged with child-murder whom, he stated, he had visited in a spiritual capacity.
 The judge, Baron of the Exchequer Sir Edward Hall Alderson, strongly intimated to counsel that he thought such conversations ought not to be given in evidence, saying that there was an analogy between the necessity for privilege in the case of an attorney to enable legal evidence to be given and that in the case of the clergyman to enable spiritual assistance to be given.
 He added, "I do not lay this down as an absolute rule: but I think such evidence ought not to be given".